Helping Hands offers HOPE, HELP, and CHANGE in Georgetown County. On faith-based principles,

 relieve generational and situational poverty, while meeting immediate needs of food insecurity, utility support, and dental care.

-First, through our Compassionate Care Program, we provide basic needs (food, clothing, utilities, and dental care) to help address the daily challenges of those struggling with poverty and crisis.
+First, through our Compassionate Care Program, we provide basic needs (food, utilities, and dental care) to help address the daily challenges of those struggling with poverty and crisis.

 Second, through our Time to Change Program, we offer a highly structured, incentive-driven employment, career path, and youth empowerment programs designed to support individuals and families move out of poverty.